nielsberglund/nielsblogsource/content/posts/2022-01-10-how-to-stream-data-to-event-hubs-from-databases-using-kafka-connect--debezium-in-docker---i.md

 This post is the first of two looking at if and how we can stream data to Event Hubs from Debezium.
 Initially I had planned only one post covering this, but it turned out that the post would be too long, so therefore I split it in two.

+The second post in the series is:

+* [**How to Stream Data to Event Hubs from Databases Using Kafka Connect & Debezium in Docker - II**][8].
+Here we look at the Debezium connector configuration needed if we want to stream data to Event Hubs.

 It started with the post, [**How to Use Kafka Client with Azure Event Hubs**][1].
 In that post, I looked at how the Kafka client can publish messages to - not only - **Apache Kafka** but also **Azure Event Hubs**.
 In the post, I said something like:

 *An interesting point here is that it is not only your Kafka applications that can publish to Event Hubs but any application that uses Kafka Client 1.0+, like Kafka Connect connectors!*